Monday, 05 December 2022

 Write your goals down

-You may have heard the quote ‘it’s a dream until you write it down, then it’s a goal’.
-There has been research that shows if you write down your goal then you are more likely to achieve it.
-Place the paper somewhere prominent as a regular reminder of what you’re working towards.
+You may have heard the quote: ‘it’s a dream until you write it down, then it’s a goal’.
+Research shows if you write down your goal then you are more likely to achieve it.
+Place the paper somewhere prominent as a regular reminder you’re working towards.
 Bullet journals are a popular method for writing down and working towards goals.

 Track your goals

-There may be a checklist of items you need to get through to achieve those goals.
-Keeping a record of how far you’ve come since the beginning of setting your goal can be helpful.
+There may be a checklist of items you need to get through.
+Keeping a record of how far you’ve come since setting your goal can be helpful.

 Look for allies

 Let the people close to you know you are working towards a particular goal.
-Support and encouragement from others will help you navigate obstacles as they arise.
-Be clear with them how they can help you.
+Support and encouragement will help you navigate obstacles as they arise.
+Be clear with them how they can help.

 If we don’t have a sense of direction it can be easy to feel left behind.
-Working towards something, even if we never get there, can open up new possibilities.
-We may end up somewhere that we had never even considered.
+Working towards something, opens up new possibilities.
+We may end up somewhere that we never even considered.